foliant-docs/foliantcontrib.archeme/README.md

 </archeme>
 ```

-Note that the `file` and `description` module parameters in Archeme DSL works as usual.
+Note that the `file` and `description` module parameters in Archeme DSL work as usual.
 If you need to combine the diagrams that are identified within the current Foliant project by using `<<archeme id="...">` tags, you should to omit the `file` and `description` module parameters in your combined diagrams definitions.